- Dr Carmen Gebhard SFHEA

 - Research Interests

-- European Union's Foreign and Security Policy, Comparative European Politics, Small States, Security and defence cooperation, Inter-organizationalism
+- Comparative European Politics, Small States, regional autonomies, European Union foreign and security policy, security and defence cooperation, inter-organizationalism

 Guidance and Feedback Hours